Lakshay1184/celebal_weekly_assignment_lakshay/final_project/README.md

-# 🧠 MiniGPT — A GPT-2-Style, Multilingual 80-mil parameter Language Model, Built From Scratch
+# 🧠 MiniGPT — A GPT-2-Style Language Model, Built From Scratch

 *Tokenizer, transformer, training loop, and a web UI to talk to it — all hand-built, no pretrained weights.*